 Here are some of the aesthetic treatments you can combine to achieve maximum benefits and elevated results:

 - Titan – uses infrared light and can tone, lift, and tighten skin on the face, neck, and other areas of the body.
 Titan also stimulates collagen production.

 - Laser Genesis – uses innovative laser energy to stimulate collagen regrowth.
 It can treat lines and wrinkles, minimize enlarged pores, and diffuse scars and redness.
-It can be combined with Titan in a procedure called 2D Titan-Genesis Skin Rejuvenation.
+It can be combined with Titan to help you achieve a younger, fresher look.

 - Limelight – uses intelligent pulses of laser light to tackle pigmentation, as well as reduce the appearance of lines and wrinkles, enlarged pores, facial redness, and tiny facial veins.
-It can also be combined with Laser Genesis.
+It can also be combined with Laser Skin Rejuvenation.

-- Dermapen 4 microneedling – vertically pierces the skin with microscopic needles, creating fine fractional channels and igniting collagen and elastin.
+- Professional microneedling – vertically pierces the skin with microscopic needles, creating fine fractional channels and igniting collagen and elastin.
 It can improve lines, wrinkles, enlarged pores, and different types of scars.
-You can also combine it with Laser Genesis to improve your overall skin quality.
+You can also combine it with Laser Skin Rejuvenation to improve your overall skin quality.

 - NIR (Near Infrared) Skin Tightening – uses pulsed infrared light to tighten and contour the skin, and reduce cellulite.
 It can treat sagging and crepey-looking skin, as well as soften lines and wrinkles.

 - VI Peel – is a powerful yet gentle peel that can remove damaged skin layers and address fine lines, acne scarring, age spots, and pigmentation.
 VI Peel can improve the tone, texture, and clarity of the skin.